VivienGiraud/grand-route-dispatch/README.md

 ## Known limitations
 - Only works with OSX, for now
 - Only works if the two devices are Wi-Fi and Thunderbolt Ethernet
+- Wi-Fi need to be upper Thunderbolt Ethernet in "Service Order"

 ## Future features
 - Support Linux (ON GOING)